sigoden/dufs/README.md

         --allow-symlink          Allow symlink to files/folders outside root directory --enable-cors            Enable CORS, sets `Access-Control-Allow-Origin: *`
-        --render-index           Serve index.html when requesting a directory, returns 404 if not found index.html --render-try-index       Serve index.html when requesting a directory, returns file listing if not found index.html --render-spa             Serve SPA(Single Page Application)
+        --render-index           Serve index.html when requesting a directory, returns 404 if not found index.html --render-try-index       Serve index.html when requesting a directory, returns directory listing if not found index.html
+        --render-spa             Serve SPA(Single Page Application)
         --tls-cert <path>        Path to an SSL/TLS certificate to serve with HTTPS --tls-key <path>         Path to the SSL/TLS certificate's private key